 (READ: A fabulous Follies at Encores!)

 The “Slaughter” ballet was restaged by former Balanchine soloist Susan Pilarre, and “Zenobia” reinvented by director Carlyle.
 Neither overwhelms.
-The real treat is “Up on Your Toes,” which sends a dozen tap dancers and eight ballet dancers into a face- and feet-off.
+The real treat is “Up on Your Toes,” which sends a dozen tap dancers and eight ballet dancers into a face- and foot-off.
 This great number (not in the original show but devised for the 1983 Broadway revival) pits classical elegance against proletarian energy, as the dancers push five benches around — tapping or pirouetting on them or just plain kicking them — and strutting their sublime, furious stuff for a breathless eight minutes.
 It’s an exhilarating effusion that resolves, more clearly than the formal ballets, the presumed oppositions between high dance and pop dance, between Nureyev and Gene Kelly.
-There’s no barrier when all the performers realize they gotta dance.
+There’s no barrier, not when all the performers realize they gotta dance.